gyto/wsc/README.md

 ## TODO:

-- Admin create a catalog list
-- User need to crate an order
 - Translation i18n
+- Write Tests
+- Implement Account for the user to review orders
+  - Implement Status
+- Create Account settings
+- Log out and Log In Design